How to use a digital whiteboard in product management

 Explore whiteboard templates for roadmapping and presentations.

 Ready to build?
 Whiteboards are beneficial here too.
 After all, they provide a central, visual place to come together with the broader product team.
-Product managers can use whiteboards to connect with UX and development teams as work gets underway.
+Product managers can use digital whiteboards to connect with UX design and development teams as work gets underway.

 Mock up wireframes and iterate with the UX team.